American University of Antigua: Academic outcomes

+Student loan debt

+The US Department of Education reports median student loan debt of Americans who attended was $311,448 in 2022.
+Default rate as of 2019 was 0.3%.

 Collaboration and Agreements

 In 2013, AUA signed an affiliation agreement with the Florida International University Herbert Wertheim College of Medicine that allows AUA clinical students to complete all of their core clinical rotations in the Greater Miami Area.

 In 2019, AUA College of Medicine signed an inaugural transfer agreement with Warwick Medical School, allowing high achieving students the opportunity to transfer to the University of Warwick's medical school to finish their MD after completing their basic sciences at AUA.

 In 2020, AUA signed an affiliation agreement with the Florida International University Robert Stempel College of Public Health and Social Work that provides AUA students and graduates with priority admission to FIU for a Master's in Public Health (MPH) degree.

 Notable faculty

 Dr. Seymour L. Schwartz was a renowned surgeon, Alumni Professor for the Department of Surgery at the University of Rochester, and co-author and editor-in-chief of Schwartz's Principles of Surgery.
 He is considered as one of the most honored and influential surgeons in American history as a pioneer in surgery, surgical education and leadership.
 Dr. Schwartz was appointed as University Provost and Chief Academic Officer of the American University of Antigua.

 Dr. Darrick E. Antell is a plastic surgeon and reconstructive surgeon whose research has been featured in the Smithsonian Institution's National Museum of Natural History.
 Dr. Antell was appointed as a clinical faculty member and guest lecturer at the American University of Antigua.